isw-kudos/kudos-docs/docs/boards/msgraph/teams-on-prem.md

 ### Download from Boards

-1. Login to Kudos Boards with your Microsoft Tenant Admin account
+1. Login to Huddo Boards with your Microsoft Tenant Admin account

 1. Click the `Configuration` icon and then `Manage Org`